wangziqi2013/wangziqi2013.github.io/_posts/2019-11-11-nvm-malloc.markdown

 target words with the allocated value.
 The last flush is simply log pruning to avoid excessive and unnecessary log replay.
 Deallocation works similarly: Instead of setting the target words to the allocated value, we simply set them to NULL pointer, and change the status word to "Free Pending".

+On recovery, the recovery process starts a background thread to scan the NVM address space.
+It begins with the lowest known header address (which is mapped to a well-known location in the virtual address space), and keeps scanning by jumping to the next header indicated by the size field in the current header.
+If the header status word indicates that there are activation operations pending, the recovery process simply writes the region address to target words recorded in the header.
+In the meantime